-A colostomy is a surgical procedure to divert one end of the large intestine (colon) through an opening in the abdominal wall (tummy).
+A colostomy is an operation to divert one end of the colon (part of the bowel) through an opening in the tummy.

 A colostomy can be permanent or temporary.